adamspanier/Distributed-Systems-Security/Documentation/AnnotatedBibliography.md

 **Reference:**

-Z. Jadidi, A. Dorri, R. Jurdak and C. Fidge, "Securing Manufacturing Using Blockchain," 2020 IEEE 19th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom), Guangzhou, China, 2020, pp. 1920-1925, doi: 10.1109/TrustCom50675.2020.00262.
+_Z.
+Jadidi, A. Dorri, R. Jurdak and C. Fidge, "Securing Manufacturing Using Blockchain," 2020 IEEE 19th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom), Guangzhou, China, 2020, pp. 1920-1925, doi: 10.1109/TrustCom50675.2020.00262._

 **Summary:**

+ICS attacks generally use a phased approach during execution.
+Current frameworks can generally only scan a single data source and thus cannot detect all possible vectors as an attack is unfolding.
+The work proposes a two stage security systems wherein a blockchain is used to securely store ICS data in a distributed manner and a deep learning system is used to analyze the blockchain for anomalous behavior.
+The proposed design was implemented and tested for functionality demonstrating a a high level of precision; comparable to systems that only analyze a single data source.
+Upon the discovery of an anomaly, other manufacturers can be notified.
+The work proposed a public logging blockchain for inter-manufacturer communications concerning manufacturing attacks and anomalies.

 **Assessment:**

+The work carried out by Jadidi et al. provides value by not only implementing a blockchain structure for data analysis, but also a deep learning mechanism wherein data streams are analyzed for patterns and anomalies detected.
+The outcomes of the work show that multi-stream blockchain analysis is possible using artificial intelligence functionalities.

 **Keywords:**

+Blockchain, Deep Learning, Logging

 <hr/>